TeneoProtocolAI/teneo-sdk/CONCEPTS.md

 Some agents charge for their services using the X402 payment protocol.
 The flow is: **Quote → Confirm → Response**.

+### Automatic Payment Signing

+The SDK includes a `PaymentSigner` that **automatically creates x402 payment headers** when you confirm a task.
+No manual payment encoding needed!

+- Uses **PEAQ chain** with **USDC** stablecoin
+- Payment headers are signed using your private key
+- The SDK handles all the complexity for you

 ### Payment Flow

 ```